Community wellness

 Goal

-Learn more about our progress and performance in our 2024 Sustainability Report and Sustainability Performance Tables
+Learn more about our progress and performance in our 2025 Sustainability Report.

 Recognition

-For the 2nd consecutive year, Sun Life Singapore was recognized at the Singapore Community Chest Awards.
-In 2024, we received the Charity Gold Award following a Charity Silver Award in 2023.
-The award recognizes companies with an unwavering dedication to creating outstanding social impact in the community.
+For the 3rd consecutive year, Sun Life Singapore was recognized at the Singapore Community Chest Awards.
+In 2025, we received the Charity Platinum Award following a Charity Gold Award in 2024.
+The award recognizes companies with an unwavering dedication to creating sustainable social impact with Community Chest.

 2 Includes Asia Joint Ventures (Malaysia and India).